dicarval/42-philosophers/README.md

 By completing this project, you will:

-- **Master Concurrency Handling:** Learn how to manage multiple threads or processes.
+- **Master Concurrency Handling:** Learn how to manage multiple threads.
-- **Understand Synchronization Mechanisms:** Gain experience with mutexes, semaphores, and other synchronization techniques.
+- **Understand Synchronization Mechanisms:** Gain experience with mutexes and other synchronization techniques.
 - **Develop Debugging Skills:** Debugging multi-threaded programs is challenging and requires careful thought.
 - **Improve Algorithmic Thinking:** Design efficient algorithms to prevent deadlocks and starvation.